 The 67-foot tall, gleaming white statue of Sam Houston, dubbed “Big Sam,” towers over Texas Interstate-45.
 Billed as the “World’s Tallest Statue of an American Hero,” it was completed in 1994 with 30 tons of concrete and steel and then set atop a 10-foot high granite base.
-Big Sam’s location in Hunstville - as opposed to Houston’s namesake city an hour away - is due to the fact that the two-time president of the former Republic of Texas lived and died here, with his grave located in a nearby cemetery.
+Big Sam’s location in Huntsville - as opposed to Houston’s namesake city an hour away - is due to the fact that the two-time president of the former Republic of Texas lived and died here, with his grave located in a nearby cemetery.

-Huntsville is better known as home to Texas’s death row, with over 400 prisoners executed since 1974.
-The city’s environs are largely marked by vast prison grounds, making Big Sam’s presence along the highway a jarring, but welcome surprise.
+Huntsville is the home of the Wall’s Unit which houses Texas’s death row, with over 400 prisoners executed since 1974.
+The city’s environs are largely marked by SHSU, museums and different prison units.
+The stark and impersonal blank white of the statue echo the isolation of these units and make “Big Sam’s” presence along the highway a jarring and surprising social and historical critique.

 Know Before You Go

 Located at 7600 Highway 75 South.
 Take exits 109 or 112 from I-45.